avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

 \(a) patching [x86-64] assembly code
 <br>\(b) [WASM] (Web Assembly)
 </summary>
     #.
-While searching for particular attributes in disassembled [X86-64] binary object code (without access to the original high level language source code or symbol table), I automatically patched the assembly code using [trampolines][trampoline] placed inside "hidden" memory holes inside [ELF] files in order to avoid defining the trampolines in dynamic process memory that would make the DSO (Linux Dynamic Shared Object, aka `.so`) files effectively unshareable, because each process copy of a DSO would have process specific jump addresses to their own trampoline instances.
+While searching for particular attributes in disassembled [X86-64] binary object code (without access to the original high level language source code or symbol table), I automatically patched the assembly code using [trampolines][trampoline] placed inside "hidden" memory holes inside [ELF] files in order to avoid defining the trampolines in dynamic process memory that would make the [DSO] (Linux Dynamic Shared Object, aka `.so`) files effectively unshareable, because each process copy of a [DSO] would have process specific jump addresses to their own trampoline instances.
         * In order to restrict my attribute searches to inside the body of a function, I invented accurate heuristics that could detect function definitions/boundaries even without the help of a symbol table, and even where indirect function calls were commonly used.
 This is known to be an extremely difficult problem in the software industry.
+        * I implemented the project in Python, with the help of the excellent FOSS [LIEF]&nbsp;[ELF] parsing package, and the [Pydis]&nbsp;[X86-64] disassembly package.
+[Pydis] is a python port of the outstanding C [Zydis]&nbsp;[X86-64] disassembler.
+(Note that [no X86-64 disassembler is 100% accurate], but [Zydis] is the "best of breed").
+Even though [Pydis] is not well documented, it follows 90+% the [Zydis] C API.
+The Python reflective function `dir()` helped me to get around the rough edges.
     #.
 I engaged in [WASM] (Web Assembly) experiments to speed up javascript apps.
 </details>
 </div>